withastro/roadmap/proposals/0027-content-schemas.md

 # Summary

-Content Schemas are a way to import Markdown and MDX content in your Astro projects in a consistent, performant, and type-safe way.
+Content Schemas are a way to fetch Markdown and MDX frontmatter in your Astro projects in a consistent, performant, and type-safe way.

 This introduces three new concepts:
-- A new, magical directory that Astro will manage: `src/content/`
+- A new, reserved directory that Astro will manage: `src/content/`
 - A set of helper functions to load entries and collections of entries from this directory
-- "Schemas" to type-check frontmatter data
+- The introduction of "collections" and "schemas" ([see glossary](#glossary)) to type-check frontmatter data

 ## Out of scope

 Before diving in, it's worth defining scope up-front: **⚠️ This RFC is focused on frontmatter parsing only.** This means any helpers described will _not_ help you **import** and **render** Markdown and MDX components.

 We recognize this is a blocker to using any helpers described when you need to render a post's contents, as with `getStaticPaths`.
-This will be tackled in a separate RFC, and we will _not_ PR any features described here until that RFC is ready.
+This will be tackled in a separate RFC, and we will _not_ PR or ship any features described here until that RFC is ready.

+# Glossary

+We'll be using the words "schema" and "collection" a lot.
+Let's define those terms in the context of this RFC:

+- **Schema:** a way to codify the "structure" of your frontmatter data
+- **Collection:** a set of data (in this case, Markdown and MDX files) that share a common schema

 # Example